YusufVyce/Vyce-LuaUtility/README.md

 # Contributing

-Contributions are welcome.
+Contributions, bug reports, feature requests, and discussions are always welcome.

-If you have ideas, bug reports, or improvements, feel free to open an Issue or start a Discussion.
+Feel free to open an Issue or start a Discussion.

 ---

 # License

-GNU General Public License v3.0
+Licensed under the GNU General Public License v3.0.